EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/02-networking.md

 you will connect this to your LAN.

 {{<img src="/img/proxmox/bridge-network.png" alt="The default Bridge network, vmbr0">}}

+If you are able to use bridge networking, great!
+Nothing more to do here.
+If you have run out of IP addresses though, read on!

 ## Use Network Address Translation (NAT) if you have limited IP addresses